Testing Times of Self-Remembering

 "Oh no, Mercury's retrograde!"...
 "Don't do anything until Mercury goes direct".
 I always wondered what the fuss was all about so I decided to conduct some tests over several different periods when Mercury went retrograde.
 What I discovered surprised me.
 Times of Mercury retrograde seemed to demand a greater dependence on memory to solve my daily problems and to communicate more effectively with others.
 Without investing more conscious effort in my memory, I found that communications did tend to "short-circuit" or "cross wires".
 Hmmm.
 So, I saw what the fuss was all about.
 However, I have seen nothing written, no books, on how to respond more creatively to this Merc retro phenomena then to whine and complain about it.

-I have come to see the timing of Mercury retrograde like the periodic ringing of a bell in a monastery, reminding the monks walking the grounds to remember the moment passing before them -- to wake up to existence in that moment.
-The bell rings perhaps once or twice before the monks respond -- the memory of the sound reminds them -- they remember the bell and respond with more awareness.
+I have come to see the timing of Mercury retrograde like the periodic ringing of a bell in a monastery, reminding the monks walking the grounds to remember the moment passing before them -- to wake up to the moment.
+The bell rings and then, there's the memory of the bell ringing.
+In this way, Mercury retrograde marks a brief period of time when memory, re-membering, plays a greater role in our day to day.
+If ignored, you may forget things you wish you hadn't..

 We can only remember moments that have already passed; the next moment already replaces the last one in a stream of moments flowing in the eternal now.
 What we think of as present time may actually be our memory of present time.
 I think that when Mercury goes retrograde people tend to to stumble more over their passing moments until they begin putting more effort into remembering them.
 During Mercury retrograde more memory is required.